 Business owners are now embracing reality.
-A company that outsources avoids being consumed with repetitive tasks that can be easily handled by an outsource service company.
+A company that outsources avoids being consumed with repetitive tasks that can be easily handled by an outsourcing service company.

 The Philippines today – ready for innovation

-Accenture was the first company that recognized the country as an excellent source of talents and professionals.
+Accenture was the first company that recognized the country as an excellent source of talent and professionals.
 Its trust in the companies helped in establishing why companies outsource in the Philippines.

-It has taken a risk by offshoring, and now, the Philippines is known to be the “BPO Capital of the world.”
-Due to its fast growth and development, the BPO Industry in the Philippines is still one of the top outsourcing destinations in the world.
+It has taken a risk by offshoring, and today, the Philippines is known to be the “BPO capital of the world.”
+Due to its fast growth and development, the BPO industry in the Philippines has become one of the top outsourcing destinations in the world.

-The BPO sector has been generating, as of 2015, $22 billion in revenue as of 2022.
-It is even expected to surpass the revenues generated by the Overseas Contract Workers’, which have been the most income-generating Filipino workers for decades.
+The BPO sector has been generating $29.1 billion in revenue as of 2022.
+It is even expected to surpass the revenues generated by overseas contract workers, who have been the most income-generating Filipino workers for decades.

-The Philippines is now maintaining its position among if not the top choice of companies that outsource.
+The Philippines is now maintaining its position among, if not the top choice, companies that outsource.

-The continuous expansion of training facilities for English proficiency can help the Philippines preserve its high ranking in the English Proficiency Index.
+The continuous expansion of training facilities for English proficiency can help the Philippines preserve its high ranking on the English Proficiency Index.
 It’s one of the most respected and sought-after qualifications, so ensuring its current status is essential.

-The country guarantees to continuously construct infrastructures conducive and ideal for outsourcing is essential.
+The country guarantees to construct infrastructures conducive and ideal for outsourcing continuously.
 It’s also imperative to preserve the government’s support for all outsourcing opportunities.

 Outsourcing agencies in the country may also create new laws, rules and regulations, government courses, and training that will ensure the quality of BPO candidates.
-All this can contribute to the country’s knowledge on how does a BPO work.
+All of this can contribute to the country’s knowledge of how BPO works.

 Being aware of what outsourcing companies do helps in establishing expertise on what the clients’ demands are and how the Philippines can meet them.
-It will give the outsource service providers an insight into what an outsourcing client-company is looking for.
+It will give the outsourcing service providers insight into what an outsourcing client company is looking for.

-By genuinely appreciating the positive influence outsourcing jobs’ positive influence on the Philippines’ economy, effective strategies can be implemented for the improvement of the industry.
+By genuinely appreciating the positive influence of outsourcing jobs on the Philippines economy, effective strategies can be implemented for the improvement of the industry.

 This is also a distinguishable difference from other Asian countries that cater to offshoring companies.
 Offshoring companies acknowledge this is an undeniable asset when companies outsource.

-What do outsourcing companies look for in a skills set?
+Aside from those benefits, outsourcing companies also look at skill sets.
 They are always on the hunt for a unique combination of talent and work ethics.